Skip to main content

 Homeownership is the quintessential American Dream, dating back to our country’s pioneer days and the homestead acts of the second half of the 19th century.
 “Buying a home is one of the largest, if not THE largest purchase one will make in their lifetime,” says Debbie Grishaw of Bank of the James.
 “It is a scary process; however, I really want to make the borrower comfortable with me and comfortable asking any and all questions.
 There really isn’t a dumb question.
 If you are educated in the process, then the process is much easier.”

-The best place to start in the process of purchasing a home is by meeting with a hard money lender charlotte—someone who understands the local real estate market and economy.
+The best place to start in the process of purchasing a home is by meeting with a local lender—someone who understands the local real estate market and economy.
 Billy Woolridge of Embrace Home Loans says that while the internet is a great source of information for many things, it’s not personal enough for applying for a mortgage.
 “Shop around and talk to more than one local lender,” he advises, as everyone’s situation is different and the right lender for you may be different than the lender for say, your squash partner.

 FinancingHome2Upon meeting with a local lender, they will give you a “punchlist of necessary items,” says Rick Comar, mortgage specialist of Select Bank, to bring to a meeting.
 This list will include tax documents, recent pay stubs, statements and assets.
 You’ll talk about the process and see what mortgage might best suit your needs; there are a number of options available, particularly for first-time buyers.
 Says Grishaw, “The borrower leaves the meeting knowing what they can and cannot buy.”